pranav-ambig/YADLTS/README.md

 ***If you find this repository useful, kindly consider giving it a star ⭐️***

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://github.com/pranav-ambig/YADLTS/blob/main/MIT-LICENSE.txt)

 <!-- MARKDOWN LINKS & IMAGES -->